Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for temporal and decision-making tasks: Results

-For each task and the two different initial conditions, we estimated the rate of networks that successfully pass the training.
-The results are shown in Table \ref{Tabla-rate}.
-This table compares the successful rate for the orthogonal condition with the random normal showing that the first one slightly improves the success rate for each task.
-We observed that in almost al tasks our result are consistent with studies previously conducted by \cite{Vorontsov2017OnOA}.
-A possible explanation for the success rate differences between the two possible initial conditions is that at training stage is more ``easy" to pull out the eigenvalues when they are placed in the edge of the circle corresponding to the orthogonal condition.
+The orthogonal condition slightly improves the success rate for each task.
+This is consistent with studies previously conducted by \cite{Vorontsov2017OnOA}.
+A possible explanation for the success rate differences between the two possible initial conditions is that at the training stage is ``easier’’ to pull out the eigenvalues when they are placed on the edge of the circle (orthogonal condition) than when they are scattered within the unit circle (non-orthogonal condition).

+{Our results are consistent with \cite{Vorontsov2017OnOA} in the sense that, for a simple task, and not complex architectures, such as the LSTM extensively analyzed in ML, we observe also improvements in the training performance when initializing matrices with the orthogonal condition.
+Orthogonal initialization shapes the position of the non-dominant eigenvalues, but we observed that it has no additional effect on the dynamics of the obtained realizations.
+The only effect is in the training performance, not in the activity after training.}

-The exception is the time pulse memorization task.
-The result obtained with this task, has the highest success rate also.
-We think that this is because the task is the very simple to be learned for the network.
-That also makes this task a good candidate to perform scale studies on it.
+The time reproduction task shows a perfect training rate (100\%) with both initializations.
+We think that this is because this is the simplest task to be learned for the network.
+This is also why we chose this task for our scaling studies in the following sections.